 Ask Alexa to play gentle chimes, dance-party music, kid-friendly jokes or even tell a story to help engage the whole family.
 We personally like this better than kids TV programming -or worse yet, the news!- droning on in the background of a home.
 No commercials and families can get moving, laugh and talk together without having to sit around the television.

 Baby Stats is Amazon’s skill to track diaper changes, feedings, weight, pumping sessions and sleep.
-Breastfeeding moms never have to worry about forgetting which side baby last nursed on and parents have all baby’s vital information ready for the pediatrician.
-This is another lifesaver for parents of multiples!
+Breastfeeding moms never have to worry about forgetting which side baby last nursed on, and parents have all baby’s vital information ready for the pediatrician.
+This is another great one for parents of multiples!
 Baby Stats also stores this information so it can be shared by babysitters, nannies and anyone else caring for baby.
-For pregnant moms, Baby Stats can also provide a daily “kick count” and due date countdown.
+Baby Stats can also provide a daily “kick count” and due date countdown during pregnancy!

 As with all electronic devices, experts warn that usage should be limited.
 In an NPR interview, Solace Shen a psychologist at Cornell University who studies how children interact with robots, said: “These devices offer more engagement and interaction than just passively watching TV, but that interaction is still impoverished compared to talking to a parent or teacher.”
 Shen says to treat Alexa as you would a tablet, with strict limits.
 If you have more Alexa tips, let us know!